CleanMyMac free alternative (and cheap picks)

 $4.99 once / Free

-The job: When your Mac starts feeling sluggish, memory pressure is often the culprit.
-A memory cleaner frees up RAM by closing background processes your apps left running after you quit them, and asking macOS to release memory it is holding "just in case."
+The job: Memory pressure is the usual reason a Mac starts feeling sluggish.
+A memory cleaner frees RAM by closing background processes apps left running, and asking macOS to release memory it's holding "just in case."

-Memory Cleaner by Nektony (free with paid extras): The free tier is genuinely useful: menu-bar monitor plus a one-click clean button.
-The paid upgrade adds auto-cleaning by threshold, which is a feature Shiny doesn't have.
-Nektony is a real software company with a solid reputation.
-Some telemetry by default and the UI is more cluttered than Shiny's, but it's a solid free choice.
+Memory Cleaner by Nektony (free with paid extras): The free tier covers a menu-bar monitor and a one-click clean button.
+The paid upgrade adds auto-cleaning by threshold.
+Some telemetry by default.

-Pick Shiny if you want the simplest, cheapest paid option.
-Pick Memory Cleaner if you want to start free or need auto-trigger by threshold.
+Pick Shiny for the simplest, cheapest paid option.
+Pick Memory Cleaner to start free or if you need auto-trigger by threshold.

 2